-The word Ibiza does not immediately conjure images of total relaxation, tranquility and a peaceful holiday.
+The word Ibiza does not immediately conjure images of total relaxation, tranquillity and a peaceful holiday.
 I don’t know about you, but when I think of Ibiza the thing that immediately springs into my mind is ravers, loud music and clubbing!
 But when we arrived in Ibiza in April a few years ago, it was completely different to anything I had imagined.

 Ibiza is a beautiful island set in the picture-perfect Mediterranean Sea.
 It’s off the coast of Valencia in the east of Spain and is a stunning destination for a relaxing holiday (outside of party-season).
 The water is cool, blue and incredibly inviting, the myriad of winding streets and beautiful old buildings make it the perfect backdrop for a fantastic getaway.